 Please notice that after a triggered creative’s duration is over, the playlist will return to play the first creative which started a triggering chain.

 Important: You need to add each creative, which participates in the playlist, to the playlist.
-When you do that (while in edit mode of the playlist), you need to assign the “Touch widget event” to all the slides which have the touch widget within, or can be called by a touch widget from another slide.
-For the slides which should appear in the playlist ONLY when are called by a touch event – you should also check the “Play only on events” checkbox.
+When you do that (while in edit mode of the playlist), you need to assign the “Touch widget event” to all the creatives which have the touch widget within, or can be called by a touch widget from another slide.
+For the creatives which should appear in the playlist ONLY when are called by a touch event – you should also check the “Play only on events” checkbox.
 Those event settings are available when you click the scheduling icon on any of the slides while in edit mode of the playlist (the icon that looks like a datetime picker).

 Here is an example: